cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/modulecomposition.md

 <img src="img/NabLab_hydro_2remaps_generated_files.png" alt="NabLab Multiple Additional Module Generated Files" title="NabLab Multiple Additional Module Generated Files" width="20%" height="20%"/>

-The generated file have the names of the instance starting with an upper case.
-Consequently, if you create two
+The above picture shows that generated files have the same name as the instance (for example r1 in `AdditionalModule Remap r1` in *HydroRemap.ngen*) starting with an upper case, i.e. *Hydro*, *R1* and *R2*.